Bank regulation and supervision: Objectives and instruments

 Among the reasons for maintaining close regulation of banking institutions is the aforementioned concern over the global repercussions that could result from a bank's failure; the idea that these bulge bracket banks are "too big to fail".
 The objective of federal agencies is to avoid situations in which the government must decide whether to support a struggling bank or to let it fail.
 The issue, as many argue, is that providing aid to crippled banks creates a situation of moral hazard.
 The general premise is that while the government may have prevented a financial catastrophe for the time being, they have reinforced confidence for high risk taking and provided an invisible safety net.
 This can lead to a vicious cycle, wherein banks take risks, fail, receive a bailout, and then continue to take risks once again.

-Instruments and requirements

-Capital requirement
+Capital requirements

 The capital requirement sets a framework on how banks must handle their capital in relation to their assets.
 Internationally, the Bank for International Settlements' Basel Committee on Banking Supervision influences each country's capital requirements.
-In 1988, the Committee decided to introduce a capital measurement system commonly referred to as the Basel Capital Accords.
-The latest capital adequacy framework is commonly known as Basel III.
+In 1988, the Committee decided to introduce a capital measurement system commonly referred to as Basel I. The latest capital adequacy framework is commonly known as Basel III.
 This updated framework is intended to be more risk sensitive than the original one, but is also a lot more complex.